santiaago/intervals/README.md

 # Intervals

-Intervals is a tiny program that measures the average duration of a specific task in a file.
+Intervals is a tiny program that measures the average duration of a repetitive task from the times present in a log file.
 The file should be a log file that has a time stamp on each line been logged.

 # Installation: